 Until next time!

-The Friends of the Lower Olentangy Watershed (FLOW) are offering home composting workshops to our watershed residents.
+Please join FLOW for a SWACO-supported workshop for a home composting workshops for our watershed residents.
 We want to encourage you to save your yard and kitchen waste and recycle it into topsoil that you can use.
 The soil will provide the nutrients that your veggies, flowers, or trees need to be healthy!

 Remove more than 500 lbs of organic matter from your household waste per year, diverting it from collection, the landfill.